|NOT OUR PHOTO -- But this gives you an idea of just how big whale

 sharks can get (up to 40 feet!).
 My initial reaction on seeing one underwater

 was "Holy cow!"
-But they are filter feeding and essentially harmless to humans.
+But they are filter feeders and essentially harmless to humans.

 |The largest whale shark we saw was about 8 meters (25 feet) long.